drakercam/Fun-Features/README.md

 To build the application, go to directory containing the projects source code.
 Run make in the terminal, you should see a bunch of object files being created and linked into an executable called 'game'.
 To run, simply type ./game.

 # Extra Information:
 I hope you enjoy the project, it is rather simple at the momemt but I plan to expand it over time as it goes on.
 And who knows, as times goes on it may become a full fledged game some day.
-I also plan to switch to Cmake sometime in the near future as my build tool but for now the makefile works.
+The build tool is now Cmake, so thats good.

 # Current Features:
 - Player game object that moves according to the mouse